tari-project/tari/RFC/src/Glossary.md

 Digital asset tokens (or often, just "tokens") are the finite set of digital entities associated with a given digital asset.
 Depending on the DA created, tokens can represent tickets, in-game items, collectibles or loyalty points.
 They are bound to the [digital asset] that created them.

+## Hashed Time Locked Contract
+[htlc]: #Hashed-Time-Locked-Contract 'or just, "HTLC".

+A time locked contract that only pays out after a certain criteria has been met or refunds the originator if a certain period has expired.

 ## Instructions